Donkey Kong Country Returns: Re-releases

-Donkey Kong Country Returns 3D
+Nintendo 3DS

 A Nintendo 3DS port, titled Donkey Kong Country Returns 3D, was released on May 24, 2013.
-The game was rebuilt from the ground up by Monster Games and is rendered with stereoscopic 3D graphics.
-The 3DS version includes two game modes, "Original Mode" which plays the same as the original Wii version, and "New Mode" which introduces a handful of new items to make the game easier, including extra health.
+The game was ported by Monster Games and is rendered with stereoscopic 3D graphics.
+The 3DS version includes two game modes: "Original Mode", which plays the same as the original Wii version; and "New Mode", which introduces a handful of new items to make the game easier, including extra health.
 This version also includes an extra world with eight new levels which are not present in the original Wii version.

-Wii U re-release
+Wii U

 The Wii version of Donkey Kong Country Returns was released for download on Wii U via Nintendo eShop.
 Donkey Kong Country Returns was made available on Nintendo eShop on January 21, 2015, in Japan, January 22 in Europe, and January 23 in Australia and New Zealand.
 Between March 31 and June 30, 2016, inclusively, the digital re-release of Donkey Kong Country Returns was made available for North American Wii U users exclusively as a My Nintendo reward.
-The title has since been made commercially available on the North American Nintendo eShop starting September 22 the same year.
+The title had since been made commercially available on the North American Nintendo eShop starting September 22 the same year.

-Nvidia Shield release
+Nvidia Shield

 Donkey Kong Country Returns was released on Nvidia Shield for the Chinese market on July 4, 2019.
 The Nvidia Shield version of the game is in HD unlike the Wii and Nintendo 3DS versions.

+Nintendo Switch

+A Nintendo Switch remaster, titled Donkey Kong Country Returns HD, was announced in a Nintendo Direct presentation in June 2024.
+Developed by Forever Entertainment, it was released on January 16, 2025, and includes the additional content present in 3D.